 Hold a Fellow of the Society of Actuaries (FSA) designation

-Have spent at least one year engaged in discussions of either the Task Force or its appointed Subgroup
+Have spent at least one year engaged in discussions of either the Health Actuarial (B) Task Force or its appointed Subgroup, or the former Long-term Care insurance (B) Task Force

 As both state insurance regulators and the MSA Review may benefit by developing and expanding specific LTCI actuarial expertise through participation in this process, having one or more suitably experienced and qualified actuaries participate in and supervise the work of the MSA Team is critical to the viability of the MSA process.
 Participation also provides opportunities for additional actuaries to meet the requirements of the U.S. Qualification Standards applicable to members of the Academy and other U.S. actuarial organizations as they relate to LTCI.